pawelgalazka/tasksfile/README.md

 libraries which makes that approach much more flexible.
 Additionally each task and command call is reported in the console.

+## Babel

+If you have Babel and `babel-register` already installed RunJs will pick up it automatically.
+If RunJS not finds `babel-register` it will fallback to pure node for your `runfile.js`.

+RunJS performs better with `npm>=3.0` when using with Babel.
+It is because new version of `npm` handles modules loading much more effective.

+If you have very specific location for your `babel-register`, you can define a path to it through config in your `package.json` (default path is `./node_modules/babel-register`):

+    "runjs": {
+        "babel-register": "./node_modules/some_package/node_modules/babel-register"
+    }

+## Running tasks

+To display all available tasks from your `runfile.js` type `run` in your command line without any arguments:

+    $ run
+    Requiring babel-register...
+    Processing runfile...

+    Available tasks:
+    echo
+    testapi

 ## API

 ```javascript